SGSA Board Members

 He has also worked on five Olympic and Paralympic games since Sydney 2000, including helping bring the 2012 Olympics to London, going on to be the Head of Design and Overlay for London 2012.
 Additionally, he brings operations experience from being part of the team that delivered 9 NFL Super Bowls.

 As well as his previous tenure on the SGSA Board, Derek has contributed to numerous standards and safety guidance.

-Dr Rimla Akhtar MBE is that rare individual who has lived global business and elite sport.
-In 2014, she became the first Muslim and Asian woman on the FA Council in addition to her role on the Inclusion Advisory Board at the FA and in 2015 was awarded an MBE for her contribution to equality and diversity in sport.
+Dr Rimla Akhtar OBE is that rare individual who has lived global business and elite sport.
+In 2014, she became the first Muslim and Asian woman on the FA Council in addition to her role on the Inclusion Advisory Board at the FA.
+In 2021 she was awarded an OBE for her contribution to equality and diversity in sport.
+This followed being awarded an MBE for her work in 2015.
 Her strategic and boardroom roles extend to her recent appointment as an Independent Director of the Sports Ground Safety Authority, Independent Director and Trustee of Kick It Out, and Council member of the Institute of Chartered Accountants of Scotland.

 She is a developer, communicator and strategist best known for her work as an Inclusion and Diversity specialist in sport, which led to her being ranked 14th in the 2018 Forbes global list of the Most Powerful Women in Sport.
 Rimla has over 18 years’ experience in the sports industry across the UK, Middle East and Asia as well as a number of accolades to her name.